EFP provides services for Boys/Girls 10 and older that target dynamic athleticism.

 - Dynamic resistance training using sport-specific movements

-- Yoga-type flexibility movements
+- Yoga-type flexibility movements to improve ROM

 - Innovative exercises to improve the six skill-related components of the "complete athlete"

 - Conditioning targeting improvements in aerobic and anaerobic capacity